DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 This menu sets parameters for Waypoint 0 (start position) of the aircraft.

+More information is available in the [Waypoints](../waypoints/waypoints.md) section.

 ### Visibility

 ![Visibility](./images/Visibility.png)

-'Hidden' hides the unit from the editor map, if hidden units are set to invisible.
+`Hidden` hides the unit from the editor map, if hidden units are set to invisible.

-'Hidden on Planner' hides the unit from the briefing window at the start of a mission.
+`Hidden on Planner` hides the unit from the briefing window at the start of a mission.

-'Hidden on MFD' hides the unit from any aircraft's situational display, such as the F/A-18s SA page or the AH-64s TSD, etc.
+`Hidden on MFD` hides the unit from any aircraft's situational display, such as the F/A-18s SA page or the AH-64s TSD, etc.

 ### Coordinates